DavidePosillipo/jw-nlp/README.md

-# Pipeline Academy - Project Outline
+# JW-NLP: an AI-powered tool to explore the JW.org literature
-## Davide Posillipo
+## Davide Posillipo (as Pipeline Academy portfolio project)

 ### Abstract
 In this project I want to focus on textual data extracted from a website via web scraping.
 The goal is to set up a data infrastructure that includes a scraper, a database for the extracted data, a machine learning engine for NLP tasks and a front-end for interactive analysis of the data.
 The idea is to provide a *power tool* for users with domain knowledge.